 Moreover, sealing the paver surface helps to last the joint sand even longer.

-Why should you use polymeric sand as the paving sand instead of regular sand?
+Why should you use polymeric sand as the paving sand instead of regular sands?

-It’s because the regular sand doesn’t provide the required bond in the middle of the paver joints, and it can easily be washed away after heavy rainfall.
-Regular sands can’t prevent the weed and moss growth too.
+It’s because the regular sands don’t provide the required bond in the middle of the paver joints, and it can easily be washed away after heavy rainfall.
+Regular sands can’t prevent weed and moss growth too.

-Applying the polymeric sand is not an uphill task by any means.
+Applying the sand is not an uphill task by any means.

 Bear with me as I’m going to tell you the steps involved in keeping the sands between the pavers in a moment.

 Here is the list of items you should collect before you start applying polymeric sand between the pavers.